openwdl/wdl/SPEC.md

 All primitive types are serialized as a string and provided as-is to the command line.

-### string
+### String

-The string type is the most basic and default type.
+The String type is the most basic and default type.
 The value is serialized directly as a parameter on the command line, quoted.

 ```
 java -jar MyTool.jar ${my_param}